Browse Journals and Peer-Reviewed Series

 Journal of Wellness

 Welcome to the Journal of Wellness, an open access, peer-reviewed journal dedicated to the scholarly pursuit of wellness for first responders and healthcare professionals and personnel.
-JWellness will publish research and editorials to enhance resilience, physical strength, nutritional completeness, disease prevention, and mental health.
+JWellness publishes peer-reviewed research to enhance resilience, physical strength, nutritional completeness, disease prevention, and mental health.
 Accepted journal articles are assigned DOIs, deposited in Global LOCKSS for permanent archiving, and compiled into yearly volumes.
 Articles are accepted following a double-blind peer review by at least two external reviewers and approval by the editors-in-chief.
-Article reviewers are selected from members of the editorial board, section editors and invited reviewers.
-The Journal of Wellness is indexed with Google Scholar published through the University of Louisville's Institutional Repository powered by bepress.
-JWellness is indexed in the Directory of Open Access Journals, and we will apply for indexing in PubMed after 50 publications.
+The Journal of Wellness is published through the University of Louisville's Institutional Repository powered by bepress.
+JWellness is indexed in Google Scholar and the Directory of Open Access Journals.
+JWellness is currently undergoing review for inclusion into MEDLINE within the National Library of Medicine and PubMed; thereafter we will seek to have all full text PDF articles freely available via archival at PubMed Central.

 There are no article processing or publication charges of any kind.
 Also, all articles published with the Journal of Wellness are freely available.